heloineto/blip-iframe/apps/blip-extension/README.md

 ### Step 2: Running the extension inside Blip

-To be able to communicate with the main platform, your extension must be running inside the Blip platform.
+To be able to communicate with the Blip platform, your extension must be running inside the Blip platform.
 Due to company policy, I can't show you how to do it here, so if you are interested in learning how to do this, please reach out.

 ### Step 3: Using the Blip APIs